hra42/openrouter-go/README.md

 - ✅ Provider listing with policy information
 - ✅ Credit balance and usage tracking
 - ✅ Activity analytics for usage monitoring and cost tracking
+- ✅ API key information retrieval with usage and rate limit details

 ## Installation